Respecting Human Rights

 [Consultation Office System in Japan]

 Each year, Kubota holds a seminar for harassment consultation office personnel inviting external lecturers, with the aim of improving their counseling ability and preventing secondary victimization.
-A total of 68 employees, focusing on newly appointed supervisors and including those who participated via a video conference system, took part in this seminar in 2019.
+A total of 126 employees took part in this seminar in 2020, using a web-based system.

 The seminar focused on enabling the participants to take prompt and appropriate action against many types of harassment, such as sexual, power, or maternity harassment, or harassment against sexual minorities, without causing any disadvantage to the informant.